warpdotdev/docs/help/known-issues.md

 A recent version of Fig (happens as of 1.0.56 - and may also happen on earlier versions) updated the bash rcfiles in a way that prevents Warp from bootstrapping.

 In order to work around this, you can disable this logic for Warp.
 Note that you might have to do this for `.bash_profile` _and_ `.bashrc`.

-Also, Fig has a tendency to re-write these lines in these files when it updates - so you might have to do this multiple times or remove Fig.
+Also, Fig has a tendency to re-write these lines in these files when it updates - so you might have to do this multiple times if you are using Fig actively.

 .bash_profile
 ```sh